sablier-labs/v2-core/README.md

 [foundry]: https://getfoundry.sh/
 [foundry-badge]: https://img.shields.io/badge/Built%20with-Foundry-FFDB1C.svg

-This repository contains the core smart contracts of the Sablier V2 Protocol.
+This repository houses the core smart contracts of the Sablier V2 Protocol.
 For higher-level logic, see the [sablierhq/v2-periphery](https://github.com/sablierhq/v2-periphery) repository.

 In-depth documentation is available at [docs.sablier.com](https://docs.sablier.com).

 ## Background

 Sablier is a smart contract protocol that enables trustless streaming of ERC-20 assets.
-In this context, streaming means the ability to make payments by the second.
+In the context of Sablier,, streaming means the ability to make payments by the second.

-Currently, the protocol offers a single type of stream, called a lockup stream.
-In a lockup stream, the stream creator locks up a specified amount of ERC-20 assets in a contract.
-The recipient of the stream can then withdraw the assets gradually over time.
-The streaming rate is determined by multiple factors, including the start and end times, and the total amount of assets locked up.
+Currently, the protocol offers a type of stream called a lockup stream, in which the stream creator locks up a specified amount of ERC-20 assets in a contract.
+Subsequently, the contract begins gradually allocating the assets to the intended recipient, who can claim the assets as they become available.
+The streaming rate is influenced by various factors, including the start and end times, as well as the total amount of assets locked up.

 ## Install